 RFUMS Summer Research Fellows Program

 In 2009, Lake Forest College launched a unique summer research training program for our science majors at the Rosalind Franklin University of Medicine and Science (RFUMS), located just 10 minutes away from campus by car or train.
-Every summer since then, 15-18 undergraduates (from first year to senior thesis students) have conducted 10-12 weeks of paid research as RFUMS summer fellows.
-Alums of this program are successfully pursuing PhDs, medical school, physical therapy, optometry, and other scientific careers.
+More than 80 students have already participated.
+Every summer, 15-20 undergraduates (from first year to senior thesis students) have conducted 10-12 weeks of paid research as RFUMS summer fellows.
+Alumnae of this program are successfully pursuing PhDs, medical school, physical therapy, optometry, and other scientific careers.

 Each student works in specific medical school professor’s lab carrying out original medical research in the areas of cell and molecular pharmacology, neuroscience, cell biology and anatomy, biochemistry and molecular biology, pathology, microbiology and immunology, and physiology and biophysics.
 The student is eligible to receive summer housing and participate in cafeteria meal plans at Lake Forest College.

 Since 2009, more than 55 biology, chemistry, neuroscience, and psychology majors have been accepted into this program.
 Several have conducted significant research that led to undergraduate poster prizes at scientific conferences.
 Some have co-authored scientific manuscripts published in major journals.
 All participants have gained exceptional professional mentors among the faculty at this major medical school.